G-S9N6DX06CF

 How do they breed?

-Hedgehogs mating is rather noisy.
+Hedgehogs mating is noisy.

 The male and female circle each other while sniffing and snorting each other.

-While mating the female flattens the spines on her rump.
+While mating, the female flattens the spines on her rump.

 Hedgehog breedingDuring courtship the male and female circle and sniff each other